CurtisJohansen/individual-project/README.md

 - There is a salary gap based on gender and on ethnicity

-- Model performance has 75% accuracy when predicting gender using features like salary, gender and ethnicity
+- Model performance has 75% accuracy when using features like salary, gender and ethnicity

 **Recommendations & next steps:**